Euell Gibbons: Early career

 Gibbons was born in Clarksville, Texas, on September 8, 1911.
 His father drifted from job to job, usually taking his wife and four children with him.
 When he was 11, his family moved to Estancia Valley, New Mexico, where they became homesteaders.

 During one difficult interval of homesteading, Gibbons began foraging for local plants and berries to supplement his family's diet.
 After leaving home at 15, he drifted throughout the Southwest, finding work as a dairyman, carpenter, trapper, gold panner, and cowboy.
 During the early years of the Dust Bowl, Gibbons lived in California, where he became a "bindle stiff".
 In sympathy with labor causes, he began writing Communist Party leaflets.
-From 1934-1936, he settled in Seattle, where he served in the Army.
+From 1934 to 1936, he settled in Seattle, where he served in the Army.
 During his time in the military, he worked as a carpenter, surveyor, and boatbuilder.
 In 1936, He married his first wife, Anna Swanson.
 They had two children together.

 During the late 1930s, Gibbons was still giving "more time to his political activity than to his work, and more time to wild food than to politics".
 However, after the Soviet Union invaded Poland in 1939, he renounced Communism and spent most of World War II in Hawaii, building and repairing boats for the Navy.
 His first marriage, Gibbons recalled, became a "casualty of the war."
 Swanson divorced Gibbons in 1946, and he became a beachcomber on the Hawaiian Islands.

 After entering the University of Hawaii in 1947 at the age of 36, Gibbons majored in anthropology and won the university's creative writing prize.
 In 1948, he married Freda Fryer, a teacher, and both decided to join the Society of Friends, stating "I became a Quaker because it was the only group I could join without pretending to have beliefs that I didn't have or concealing beliefs that I did have".

 They relocated to the mainland in 1953, where, after a failed attempt to found a cooperative agricultural community in Indiana, Gibbons became a staff member at Pendle Hill Quaker Study Center near Philadelphia.
 In 1960, with his wife's support, he followed through on his earlier aspirations and turned to writing.